Trio wins Nobel Prize in chemistry for work on quantum dots, used in electronics and medical imaging

 “They catalyze chemical reactions and their clear light can illuminate tumor tissue for a surgeon,” the academy said.

-Quantum dots' electrons have constrained movement, and this affects how they absorb and release visible light, allowing for very bright colors.
+Quantum dots' electrons have constrained movement, which affects how they absorb and release visible light, allowing for very bright colors.

+The dots are nanoparticles that glow blue, red, or green when illuminated or exposed to light.
+The color they emit depends on the size of the particles.
+Larger dots shine red, and smaller dots shine blue.
+The color change is due to how electrons act differently in more or less confined spaces.

+While physicists had predicted these color-change properties as early as the 1930s, creating quantum dots of specific controlled sizes was not possible in the lab for another five decades.

 In a highly unusual leak, Swedish media reported the names of the winners before the prize was announced.

 “There was a press release sent out for still unknown reasons.
-We have been very active this morning to find out exactly what happened,” Hans Ellegren, the secretary-general of the academy, told the news conference where the award was announced.
-“This is very unfortunate, we do regret what happened.”
+We have been very active this morning to find out exactly what happened,” Hans Ellegren, the secretary-general of the academy, said during the news conference where the award was announced.
+“This is very unfortunate and we deeply regret what happened.”

 The academy, which awards the physics, chemistry and economics prizes, asks for nominations a year in advance from thousands of university professors and other scholars around the world.